catalyst-cooperative/pudl/docs/dev/nightly_data_builds.rst

 2. Runs the ETL and full test suite.
 3. Copies the outputs and logs to a directory in the ``pudl-etl-logs`` bucket.
 The directory is named using the git SHA of the commit that launched the build.
-4. Copies the outputs to the ``intake.catalyst.coop`` bucket if the ETL and test suite run successfully.
+4. Copies the outputs to the ``gs://pudl.catalyst.coop`` and ``s3://pudl.catalyst.coop``
+   buckets if the ETL and test suite run successfully.
 5. Notifies the ``pudl-deployments`` Slack channel with the final build status.

 The ``gcp_pudl_etl.sh script`` is only intended to run on a GCE VM with adequate